philbucher/salome-kratos-converter/README.md

 ## Troubleshooting:
 - Problem: Negative Volume when using tetrahedral elements.
-Try changing the orientation of the geometry (in GEOM module: repair => change orinetation)
+Try changing the orientation of the geometry (in GEOM module: repair => change orinetation) or the meh itself (in MESH module: Modification => orientation)